Natabua High School: Sports and extra-curricular activities

-Natabua has participated in sports ranging from indoor sports such as badminton, tennis, handball and table tennis to contact sports including in rugby union, rugby league, netball, futsal, soccer and athletics.
+Natabua has participated in sports ranging from indoor sports such as badminton, tennis, handball and table tennis to contact sports including rugby union, rugby league, netball, futsal, soccer and athletics.

 In April 2015, Natabua became the first western school to win the boys division of the Coca Cola Games, which is the largest secondary school athletics competition in Fiji.

 Coca Cola Games

 The historic win in the 2015 Fiji Finals was a significant victory not only for Natabua, but for the Western Division as a whole, with its female athletic counterparts Jasper Williams High School - collecting another win in the Girls Division as well.
 There was a city-wide celebration in Lautoka, and appearances by old scholars as well as political and sporting figures.
 However, in the following year, Natabua did not attain the win in the boys division.

 In April 2017, Natabua High School won the Coca Cola Games in the boys division for the second time.
 The win was the result of athlete Shane Tuvusa's unexpected finish when his 4X400M first place finish, resulted in the win for Natabua.
 The competition during this particular race was the result of an intense battle between Natabua High School, Queen Victoria School and Ratu Kadavulevu School - three schools that all needed just one gold medal to claim the boys title.